Skylar Simone: Career

 In 2015, Simone portrayed Ridley in two episodes of Austin & Ally, "Karaoke & Kalamity" and "Mini-Me's & Muffin Baskets".

 Simone's song, "How Did We", was on the soundtrack for the 2017 film Everything, Everything.
 Prior to the release of the soundtrack and film, she released a music video for the song with scenes from the movie.
 Simone released a single titled "Blame" on October 27, 2017, which became her third number one on Billboard's Dance Club Songs Chart in its March 24, 2018 issue.

 In May 2018, Simone, formerly with Interscope and Cherrytree, became an independent artist.
 She also performed the national anthem at the Los Angeles Chargers' season opener home game in September 2018 and the Los Angeles Lakers' game in October 2018.

 On March 15, 2019, Simone released her second studio album, Redemption, her first independent release.
 Shortly after its release, Simone performed the national anthem at an Anaheim Ducks game.
 Her LA release show for the album, held at The Roxy, sold out, and was followed by a show in Madison, Wisconsin.

 On January 15, 2021, Simone released a single called "Superman" as the first official single for her EP "Earth Signs", which also included the singles "Questions" and "FWY".

 On May 3, 2024, Simone made her debut under Def Jam Recordings with her single and music video “Shiver."

 She later went on to release her EP "Shiver" on August 15, 2024 before parting ways with Def Jam in February 2025.

-Influence
+Artistry

-Her main influences are Bruno Mars, Beyoncé, Christina Aguilera, Prince, and Alicia Keys.
+Her main influences are Prince, Bruno Mars, Mariah Carey, Chaka Khan, Alicia Keys, and Sheila E.